Iran aims for baby boom, but are Iranians in the mood?

 Somayeh's husband was eager to have a child soon after they married five years ago, but she insisted they wait until they could move out of their rundown flat, with intermittent electricity and leaky ceilings, in a dangerous part of Tehran.

-"I was terrified of raising a child in that neighbourhood," she said, asking that her last name not be used.
+"I was terrified of raising a child in that neighborhood," she said, asking that her last name not be used.

 "I have been thinking about having my second child but with the high prices, we won't be able to manage it," she said.